mike-shields-dev/LateX_Uni_Assignment_Template/README.md

 %TC:endignore
 ```

-To determine the word count run the `wordcount.sh` script in the projects root directory:
+To determine the word count run the `wordcount.sh` script in the project's root directory:

 ```bash
 ./wordcount.sh